Vaipuna SC

-Vaipuna SC is an association football club from Apia, Samoa, currently competing in the Samoa National League.
+Vaipuna SC is a sports club from Apia, Samoa, best known for its association football side, currently competing in the Samoa National League.

 History

 The club was founded in 1975.
 In 2020, Vaipuna SC finished second in the regional Upolu Senior League.
 That season, Vaipuna player John Michael Tumua was the co-top scorer in the league.
 Vaipuna SC finished the 2021 Samoa National League season in second position in the league table, one point behind champions Lupe o le Soaga SC.
 That season, John Michael Tumua was the league's top scorer with forty-five goals.
 The club finished the 2022 season undefeated.
 However, they were again the league runners-up, being edged out by Vaivase-Tai FC on goal difference.

 Youth

 Vaipuna SC also field youth sides.
 In 2019, the club's under-12 team won the championship in its division.